Become a CASA Volunteer - Give the Gift of Hope

 - Review the CASA Volunteer Job Description.

 - Complete our CASA Volunteer Application which will be sent electronically to you following your participation at in informational session.
-Please note that we require you to attend an informational session prior to being contacted for an interview.
+Please note that we require you to attend an information session prior to being contacted for an interview.

-- After you attend an informational session and we review your application, we will get in touch with you to schedule an interview.
+- After you attend an information session and we review your application, we will get in touch with you to schedule an interview.
 This preliminary interview will provide you with another opportunity to discuss your questions and concerns while you decide if this is the right volunteer opportunity for you.

 - Following the interview, you will be notified of your preliminary acceptance to the CASA pre-service training program.
 The pre-service training consists of approximately 30 hours of in-class training (including dependency court observation) during which you will receive the basic knowledge, skills, and tools to be an effective advocate.
-Next pre-service training class will begin in mid-September 2018.
+Next pre-service training class will begin in October 2018.